 - Update the name, description, security roles, and legal entities for the view.

-Version 10.0.9 and later: If you originally selected this published view as the default view, it will be the default view for users again after you republish it.
+- Select Publish.
+If you originally selected this published view as the default view, it will be the default view for users again after you republish it.

 - Load the published view that you want to change.